 Temperature conversion using the calculator

-In the particular case of the temperature conversion calculator, we provide all available units at a glance.
+Let's see how to use this calculator!
+In this temperature conversion calculator, we provide all available units at a glance so that no steps are required to convert Fahrenheit to Celsius or Celsius to Fahrenheit, for example.
 By default, the order in which they appear is:

-Once you have all the units in your desired position, just proceed by entering the value of temperature in your reference units and you will see it appear in all other units automatically.
 Just like that, no need to even know the temperature conversion formula.
-Don't you love technology, progress and the magic of the Internet?
+Don't you love technology, progress, and the magic of the Internet?

 Celsius temperature scale

 He then created 100 divisions between these two marks and called each of them a "degree".
 This is the reason why this scale is also called the centigrade scale: because it has a hundred (centi) degrees (grade).
-Since it's creation, this unit has been pretty much the de facto standard in most countries (not the USA) and was even the SI unit of temperature for many years, until Lord Kelvin came and created a more scientifically founded scale.
+Since its creation, this unit has been pretty much the de facto standard in most countries (not the USA) and was even the SI unit of temperature for many years, until Lord Kelvin created a scale more rooted in science.

-The key achievement of this scale is to asign easy to manipulate numbers for normal temperatures that we find on a daily basis.
-Numbers between 0 and 100 are easy numbers to imagine, easy to manipulate and understand.
-It is rare that on a normal day we would encounter temperatures that would be higher than 100ºC and even more rare to find anything lower than -100ºC.
+The key achievement of this scale is to assign easy to manipulate numbers for normal temperatures that we find on a daily basis.
+Numbers between 0 and 100 are easy to imagine, manipulate and understand.
+It is rare that on a normal day we would encounter temperatures that would be higher than 100ºC and even rarer to find anything lower than -100ºC.

 However, there is a problem with the Celsius scale: it's not universal.
-The biggest flaw of this temperature scale is the fact that water changes its boiling point at altitude, or rather with pressure changes.
-It also changes it's melting point.
+The biggest flaw of this temperature scale is the fact that water changes its boiling point at altitude, or rather with pressure.
+It also changes its melting point.
 So setting a standardized 0ºC point or 100ºC point becomes really tricky.

 This doesn't bother scientists too much, though.
 They would just simply measure all the other variables, correct for them and be done with it.
-However, what concerns scientists more is the lack of a universal motif behind the decisions.
+However, what concerns scientists is the lack of a universal motif behind the decisions.
 Why chose water and not oil?
 What oil?
-What if I would be on a different planet with different conditions, could I reproduce the scale?
-And hence the Kelvin scale of temperatures was born, but that's a story for another section.
+What if I was be on a different planet with different conditions, could I reproduce the scale?
+So in came lord Kelvin to the rescue with his universal scale of temperatures, but that's a story for another section.

 Fahrenheit temperature scale

-Much in the fashion of the Celsius scale, the Fahrenheit scale was created by a man of science that wanted to make the best temperature scale with the best temperature units in the universe; and he also failed.
-Daniel Gabriel Fahrenheit was a contemporary Dutch of Anders Celsius, that thought he could do better than the centigrade scale.
-The whole story of how he ended up creating the current Fahrenheit units is much better explained in the video, so we would recommend you to watch it.
+Much like the Celsius scale, the Fahrenheit scale was created by a man of science that wanted to make the best temperature scale with the best temperature units in the universe; and he also failed.
+The Dutchman Daniel Gabriel Fahrenheit was a contemporary of Anders Celsius who thought he could do better than the centigrade scale.
+The whole story of how he ended up creating the current Fahrenheit units is much better explained in the video below, so we would recommend you to watch it.

 C it's also more complicated than it is to convert Celsius to Kelvin.
-The temperature conversion formulas for going from Fahrenheit to Celsius and from Celsius to Fahrenheit are not very complicated.
-Let's see now how we can take temperature in Fahrenheit and turn that into a temperature expressed in the metric unit of temperature, the Celsius.
+Still, the temperature conversion formulas for going from Fahrenheit to Celsius and from Celsius to Fahrenheit are not very complicated.
+Let's see now how we can take temperature in Fahrenheit and turn that into a temperature expressed in the metric unit of temperature, Celsius.

-For those of you that want to convert Celsius to Fahrenheit, here is how.
+For those of you who want to convert Celsius to Fahrenheit, here is how.
 Take the metric unit of temperature and apply the following formula: